basho/basho_docs/source/languages/en/riakts/developing/java.md

 Throwable error = queryFuture.cause();
 ```

 ####`Delete`

-Deletes a single time series row by it's key values.
+Deletes a single row by it's key values.

-##### Builder
+#####Builder
-The builder for the Delete command takes the table name, and a list of cells that identify the primary key.
+The builder for `Delete` takes the table name and a list of cells that identify the primary key.
 The order of the cells must match the order of the values in the primary key.

  * `public Builder(String tableName, List<Cell> keyValues)`

- There is also an instance method to specify a command timeout in milliseconds.
+There is also an instance method to specify a command timeout in milliseconds:

  * `public Builder withTimeout(int timeout)`

-##### Return Value
+#####Return Value

  * `void`

 ####`Fetch`

-Fetches a single time series row by it's key values.
+Fetches a single row by it's key values.

-##### Builder
+#####Builder
-The builder for the Fetch command takes the table name, and a list of cells that identify the primary key.
+The builder for `Fetch` takes the table name and a list of cells that identify the primary key.
 The order of the cells must match the order of the values in the primary key.

 * `public Builder(String tableName, List<Cell> keyValues)`

- There is also an instance method to specify a command timeout in milliseconds.
+There is also an instance method to specify a command timeout in milliseconds:

  * `public Builder withTimeout(int timeout)`

-##### Return Value
+#####Return Value

-* `QueryResult` - with 1 row if a match was found, or 0 rows if it wasn't.
+* `QueryResult` - 1 row if a match was found; 0 rows if no match was found.

 ####`ListKeys`

-Lists the primary keys of all the rows in a Time Series table.
+Lists the primary keys of all the rows in a Riak TS table.

-##### Builder
+#####Builder
-The builder only takes the table name to list keys from.
+The builder only takes the table name to list keys from:

  * `public Builder(String tableName)`

- There is also an instance method to specify a command timeout in milliseconds.
+There is also an instance method to specify a command timeout in milliseconds:

  * `public Builder withTimeout(int timeout)`

-##### Return Value
+#####Return Value

-* `QueryResult` - with each PrimaryKey's cells as a row.
-May not contain values for ColumnDescriptions.
+* `QueryResult` - each primary key's cells as a row.
+May not contain values for column descriptions.

 ####`Query`

-Allows you to query a Time Series table, with the given query string.
+Allows you to query a Riak TS table with the given query string.

-##### Builder
+#####Builder
-The builder only takes the query text.
+The builder only takes the query text:

  * `public Builder(String queryText)`

-##### Return Value
+#####Return Value

  * `QueryResult` - contains all matching rows.

 ####`Store`
-Stores data into the Time Series table.
+Stores data in the Riak TS table.

-##### Builder
+#####Builder
-The builder constructor takes the table name.
+The builder constructor takes the table name:

- *`public Builder(String tableName)`
+ * `public Builder(String tableName)`

- To add rows to store, use one of the `withRow()` or `withRows()` methods.
+ To add rows to store, use one of the `withRow()` or `withRows()` methods:

   * `public Builder withRow(Row row)`
   * `public Builder withRows(Collection<Row> rows)`

-##### Return Value
+#####Return Value

 * `void`